Part III · The SegWit Revolution Chapter 10

 10.7The 10,000-Byte Script Limit

 P2SH imposes a 520-byte limit on the redeem script (the maximum data push in Bitcoin Script).
-This limits bare multisig to 15-of-15 (Chapter 7).
+This limits P2SH multisig to 15-of-15 (Chapter 7).

 P2WSH raises this limit to 10,000 bytes for the witnessScript.
 The witnessScript is delivered in the witness, not as a data push in Script, so the 520-byte push limit does not apply.
 This enables: